-If you’d be interested in seeing a new program here, please feel free to share your ideas with our Programs Director, Kristen Kuefler at 780-554-5116 or email firstname.lastname@example.org
+If you’d be interested in seeing a new program here, please feel free to share your ideas with our Programs Director, Tamara Bauhoff at firstname.lastname@example.org or 780-777-8184.

 The Burnewood Community Hall is available in the daytime for children’s programs weekdays from 9am to 5pm.
 Please contact our Board Administrator, Kristen Kuefler, for more information: email@example.com

 Burnewood Community’s motto is “Life is Good in Burnewood” and it’s hard for the majority of us to disagree with this statement.
 We have great schools, plenty of green space for recreation and a strong community spirit that provides a safe environment for our children to thrive in.
 There are still some opportunities, however, that are beyond the reach of some of our families.
 We believe that every child should have the opportunity to have a healthy and active life!
 To help achieve this goal, the League has established a Program Sponsorship Initiative called the “Spirit of Burnewood“.
 This initiative will allow children from families who have limited financial resources to participate in sports and recreational activities.

 The scope of this initiative will provide free registrations in the children’s programs.
 To qualify, children must be 18 years of age or under and a resident of Burnewood.
 Asking for help is sometimes hard so our aim is to make the registration process as unintrusive as possible

 If you would like to take advantage of this program, please contact firstname.lastname@example.org or by mail at 4118 – 41 Avenue, Edmonton, AB, T6L 5Y6.

 *Burnewood Community League reserves the right to refuse an application without explanation and without recourse.

 Here are some programs that are available in and around our community: